 Step 7: Sand the Form

-To sand the I used a 60 grit sand paper.
+To sand the body, I used a 60-grit sandpaper.

-Then drill out the top with a masonry bit http://amzn.to/2bTDfca .
-The bit pressed down the plastic bottles down so I was forced to remove it.
+Next, I drilled out the top with a masonry bit http://amzn.to/2bTDfca .
+The bit pressed the plastic bottles down, so I was forced to remove it.
 My intention was to keep it in the form.
-Not a big deal though.
+However, it was not a big deal.

 Step 8: Adding the LED Lights

 Pass the string lights through the hole.
-The pass the IR receiver through the hole as well.
+Then pass the IR receiver through the hole, as well.
 Connect the light to the controller, then the transformer to the control.
 Now place inside the concrete.

 Step 9: Finishing Touches

 Now install the wire in the vase and place the vase on the concrete base.
-Plug it in and your ready to go!
+Plug it in and you are ready to go!

-If you liked this projects.
-Consider giving it a vote for the Lamp and Lighting Contest https://www.instructables.com/contest/lamps2016/
+If you like this project, please consider giving it a vote for the Lamp and Lighting Contest:

 Pinterest : https://www.pinterest.com/diycreators/